CDRT/mk_docs/docs/ref/bios/settings/thinkstation/harddiskpass.md

     a. **Save** – default<br>
     b.
 Cancel

+!!! info ""
-?> If several disks are present, it’s suggested to set all Hard Disk Passwords to the same.
+    If several disks are present, it’s suggested to set all Hard Disk Passwords to the same.

 </details>